The Deer Hunter: Cast and crew response

 According to Christopher Walken, the historical context was not paramount.
 "In the making of it, I don't remember anyone ever mentioning Vietnam!"
 De Niro added to this sentiment.
 "Whether [the film's vision of the war] actually happened or not, it's something you could imagine very easily happening.
 Maybe it did.
 I don't know.
 All's fair in love and war."
 Producer Spikings, while proud of the film, regrets the way the Vietnamese are portrayed.
 "I don't think any of us meant it to be exploitive," Spikings said.
 "But I think we were ... ignorant.
 I can't think of a better word for it.
 I didn't realize how badly we'd behaved to the Vietnamese people ..."

 Producer Deeley, on the other hand, was quick to defend Cimino's comments on the nature and motives of the film.
 "The Deer Hunter wasn't really 'about' Vietnam.
 It was something very different.
 It wasn't about drugs or the collapse of the morale of the soldiers.
 It was about how individuals respond to pressure: different men reacting quite differently.
 The film was about three steel workers in extraordinary circumstances.
 Apocalypse Now is surreal.
 The Deer Hunter is a parable ...
 Men who fight and lose an unworthy war, face some obvious and unpalatable choices.
 They can blame their leaders... or they can blame themselves.
 Self-blame has been a great burden for many war veterans.
 So how does a soldier come to terms with his defeat and yet still retain his self-respect?
 One way is to present the conquering enemy as so inhuman, and the battle between the good guys (us) and the bad guys (them) so uneven, as to render defeat irrelevant.
 Inhumanity was the theme of The Deer Hunter's portrayal of the North Vietnamese prison guards forcing American POWs to play Russian roulette.
 The audience's sympathy with prisoners who (quite understandably) cracked thus completes the chain.
 Accordingly, some veterans who suffered in that war found the Russian roulette a valid allegory."

 Director Cimino's autobiographical intent

 Cimino frequently referred to The Deer Hunter as a "personal" and "autobiographical" film, although subsequent investigation by journalists like Tom Buckley of Harper's Magazine revealed inaccuracies in Cimino's accounts and reported background.
+However, the wedding scene and the character of Nick were directly inspired by Cimino's real-life best friend.
+In a 2015 interview with The Hollywood Reporter, Cimino stated: "It's a very personal movie, that movie, even right down to the wedding.
+I mean, my best friend at the time was a White Russian, of White Russian-descent, Nikanor Chebotarevich.
+Which was the name that Christopher Walken has...
+And I was best man in his wedding."
+Historian Andrej Kotljarchuk later confirmed that Chebotarevich was a Belarusian who emigrated to the U.S. with his parents during World War II.